Lincoln Castle: Layout and architecture

 Lincoln Castle is bounded by a stone curtain wall, with ditches on all sides except the south.
 From an early stage, the outer walls which enclose the site were built in stone and they date from before 1115.
 On the south side the walls are interrupted by two earthen mounds called mottes.
 One is in the south-east corner, and was probably an original feature of William's the Conqueror's castle, while the other occupies the south-west corner.
 A square tower, the Observatory Tower, stands on top of the first mound, standing above the outer walls to dominate the city of Lincoln.
 The second mound is crowned by the 'Lucy Tower', which was probably built in the 12th century and was named after Lucy of Bolingbroke, the Countess of Chester until 1138.

 The Lucy Tower in 2013, at which point the castle was undergoing a programme of renovation.

-The grounds also contain remains of Lincoln's Eleanor cross, an oriel window moved from Sutton Hall and incorporated into the main gate, and the bust of George III from the Dunston Pillar.
+The grounds contain remains of Lincoln's Eleanor cross, an oriel window moved from Sutton Hall and incorporated into the main gate, and the bust of George III from the Dunston Pillar.

 On the western side of the castle site is an ivy-clad building built in 1823 as the Assize courts.
 This is still used today as Lincoln Crown Court.

+In addition, two dragons, Lucy and Norman, were placed in the right hand corner of the grounds next to Cob Hall Tower.
+Lucy, who was named after the Lucy Tower, was placed on 2 April 2022; Norman, who was named after the 1068 Norman conquests, was placed on 24 June 2023.